boware/boware/README.md

 - 👋 Hi, I’m @boware
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Python, R and Statistics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any simple data science projects
-- 📫 How to reach me ...
+- 📫 How to reach me: LinkedIn - Betty Oware

 <!---
 boware/boware is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.